-Save The Children recently ran an awareness-raising campaign called What if Surrey were Syria?
+In 2015 Save The Children ran a powerful awareness-raising campaign called What if Surrey were Syria?
 They used hidden cameras to record how the public reacted to a series of events unimaginable in the UK but sadly commonplace in Syria.
 Standard services were temporarily cut off, leaving Surrey residents under the illusion that they had no access to food, school and medical care.

 What’s it like to flee your home?

 The following links may help make refugees’ desperate journeys a bit more ‘real’ for students: